SIMEXP/fmriprep-denoise-benchmark/_sources/research_report/methods.md

 To understand the extend of correlation between modularity and motion. we computed the partial correlation between subjects' modularity values and mean FD, with age and sex as covariates.

-[^1]: When resampling 1000 parcel version of the Schaefer atlas to match the preprocessed data, some subjects will miss a parcel.